 Please upload any work or photos onto Tapestry or send to our class email address: firstname.lastname@example.org

-On Friday Recap on the phonemes already learnt s, a, t, p, i, n, m, d, g, o.
-Sing nursery rhymes with the children encouraging them to join in with the words and actions.
+Friday We start the session off by completing our daily calendar.
+We sing the days of the week song, work out what date it is and talk about the weather and which season we are in.
+Afterwards we sing different nursery rhymes with the children encouraging them to join in with the words and actions.
 Encourage the children to choose a character out of the song bag.

 We use these website to help the children to write down the different graphemes that we are learning.
 Please try and encourage your child to write down the different graphemes we have learnt so far.